Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-{
-files: ['**/*.{ts,tsx}'],
-extends: [
-// Other configs...
-// Enable lint rules for React reactX.configs['recommended-typescript'],
-// Enable lint rules for React DOM reactDom.configs.recommended,
-],
-languageOptions: {
-parserOptions: {
-project: ['./tsconfig.node.json', './tsconfig.app.json'],
-tsconfigRootDir: import.meta.dirname,
-},
-// other options...
-},
-},
-])
+### Development Guidelines

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please make sure to:

+- Update documentation as needed
+- Add or update tests as appropriate
+- Follow the existing code style
+- Run the test suite before submitting

 ```